w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-treasury.md

 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMin" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMin" defaultValue={3333333330} filter="humanReadable"/> :kusama }}
 and a maximum of
 {{ polkadot: <RPC network="polkadot" path="consts.bounties.curatorDepositMax" defaultValue={2000000000000} filter="humanReadable"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/> :kusama }}.
-This deposit can be used to punish them if they act maliciously.
+This deposit can be used to punish curators if they act maliciously.
 However, if they are successful in their task of getting someone to complete the bounty work, they will receive their deposit back and part of the bounty reward as a fee payment for their job.